Oregano

 Area 2 Farms for Locals

 Your food should be equally accessible and nutritious.
 Which is where we come in.
-We’re Area 2 Farms, we grow organic produce, deliver it to your door weekly, and operate all within 10 miles of you.
+At Area 2 Farms, we grow fresh organic produce within 10 miles of you.

 Area 2 Farms